 The Visitor link will allow anyone to view your template without them having to sign in to SessionLab; and if they sign in to SessionLab, they will be able to copy your template into their own session.

-Please note that if you are using the SessionLab Team plan, all your team members have access to your team templates by default, so you don’t need to create Visitor links for all your templates.
+Please note that if you are using the SessionLab Pro plan and have other users invited to your workspace then they will have access to your shared templates by default, so you don’t need to create Visitor links for all your templates.

 In order to create a Visitor link for your template, you first need to enable the editing of your template, and then you can enable the Visitor link the same way as for regular sessions.